cisco/mindmeld/docs/source/userguide/getting_started.rst

 Configure Pip and Workbench
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Workbench installation relies on ``pip``, a Python packaging system included by default with the Python binary installers.

-Run ``pip --version`` to verify that pip is installed.

- - You should have pip version 8 or 9

- - If you need upgrade pip module, run ``pip install --upgrade pip``

-Automatic Configuration
-"""""""""""""""""""""""

-You can configure pip and workbench easily by running these commands in a command-line terminal:
+You can configure pip and workbench by running this command in a command-line terminal:

-.. highlight:: python
-   :linenothreshold: 2

 .. code-block:: shell

-  export USERNAME=<Username>
-  curl -s https://mindmeld.com/docs/scripts/mmworkbench_init.sh > mmworkbench_init.sh
-  source mmworkbench_init.sh
+  bash -c "$(curl -s  https://mindmeld.com/docs/scripts/mmworkbench_init.sh)

 Notes:

 #.
-Remember to modify the ``Username`` to your actual mindmeld.com username.
+You will be prompted to enter your mindmeld.com username and password.
 #.
-You will be prompted to enter your mindmeld.com password.
-#.
 This creates two configuration files: ``~/.pip/pip.conf`` and ``~/.mmworkbench/config``.
 Previous files will be overwritten.
 #.
-If you enter an incorrect password, run the last command again.
+If you enter an incorrect password, run the command again.

 Proceed to :ref:`Install Workbench <getting_started_install_workbench>`.